stacks-network/stacks-core/docs/signer-flows.md

 signer records those tenures as **superseded** (`mark_tenure_superseded`), so its own signature over what they built does not then block the replacement it just permitted — the node cannot answer this one at signing time, since it still serves the reorged tenure as fully live until the replacement lands.
+What _is_ still derived from the node is the permit's own validity: the record carries the permitting tenure's sortition, and it only excludes conflicts while that sortition remains canonical (section 5, `reorg_permit_stands`), so a burnchain fork that orphans the permitting tenure automatically voids the permit.
 A record more than `MAX_FORK_DEPTH` (100) burn blocks below the tip is dropped; a fork that deep would cause far bigger problems than a stale conflict.